DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 - x-amz-date - with the appropriate date representing "now"
 - (optionally) x-amz-content-sha256

+> **NOTE**: the callout does not send the request.
+It merely sets the headers.
+Send the request with ServiceCallout!

 In the latter case, the policy emits the presigned URL into a context variable that you specify.
+Once again, the callout does not invoke that URL.
+It merely constructs it.

 ## Policy Configuration